 As with other forms of eczema, knowing and avoiding your triggers is the best way to avoid exacerbating your symptoms.
 When suffering from foot eczema, this includes any allergens or irritants found in your socks.

 For optimal results and to speed up the healing process, even more, these mid-calf socks work best when used alongside a natural eczema cream.
-We love this Organic Manuka Skin Soothing Cream for its ability to hydrate even the driest of skin.
+We love this Organic Manuka Skin Soothing Cream made with antibacterial Manuka Honey and Manuka oil.
+It heals and hydrates even the driest of skin.
 Made with just 6 ingredients, this soft, oil-based balm does not burn or sting.